 Driving this transformation, digital points of sale are increasing, thus giving asset managers the opportunity to be closer to investors and to serve them on an almost individual basis.

-Data and information flows underpin all of these changes.
-A strong foundation built around ensuring industry-wide data quality and delivery is therefore needed.
-Nevertheless, despite this fundamental requirement, data quality is often overlooked or not prioritised.
+Data and information flows underpin all of these changes and a strong foundation built around ensuring industry-wide data quality and delivery is therefore needed.
+Data must be accurate and data transparency will help to improve efficiency between all actors.
+Nevertheless, despite these fundamental requirements, data quality is often overlooked or not prioritised.

 Head, Product Management and Marketing (Fundsquare)